fmadio/platform/itch_gap/README.md

 Example program which show gap detection against NASDAQ MouldUDP protocol.

-On the Host forward historical data to the containers.
+On the Host forward historical or realtime data to the containers.
 One lxc_ring per multicast group

 ```
 sudo stream_cat --ring /opt/fmadio/queue/lxc_ring0 "vlan and port 26400"